 How do I maintain the appearance of my carbon fiber outriggers and gaffs?

 We recommend rinsing off any equipment with fresh water after use in a saltwater environment and then drying with a chamois if your local freshwater source tends to leave water spots.
-Our products are designed to require almost no maintenance, but if you find the need to clean, lubricate or protect any of the stainless steel or titanium components on our products, we recommend a light treatment with Woody Wax protectant.
-Always avoid using products that have penetrant or water displacement characteristics, e.g.: WD-40, as these can compromise the carbon fiber laminate, protective coatings or coloration of our products.
+Our products are designed to require almost no maintenance, but if you find the need to clean, lubricate or protect any of the stainless steel or titanium components on our products, we recommend a light treatment with Woody Wax protectant and never use harsh chemicals or products that have penetrant or water displacement characteristics, e.g.: WD-40, as these can compromise the carbon fiber laminate, protective coatings or coloration of our products.

 Our fixed length outriggers with custom finish colors come with a coat of hand-applied Collonite Fleetwax paste wax, and seasonal re-treatment with a high quality product such as this is ideal.
-Our Cerakote finished outriggers can also be waxed or treated with 303 protectant, etc. A good rule of thumb is that if you’d put it on your rods and reels, it’s going to be okay for your outriggers or gaffs as well.
+Our retractable outriggers can also be waxed but treatment with 303 Protectant will keep their finish and composite hardware looking new for many years.

 What’s the easiest way to install halyards on my outriggers and boat?